ToolGen: Unified Tool Retrieval and Calling via Generation: Tool Retrieval Evaluation

 While ToolGen uses atomic indexing for tool virtualization, we explore several alternative generative retrieval approaches.
 In this section, we compare it with the following three methods: \begin{itemize}[left=10pt] \item \textbf{Numeric}: Map each tool to a unique number.
 The resulting token is purely numeric, offering no inherent semantic information, but providing a distinct identifier for each tool. \item \textbf{Hierarchical}: This method clusters tools into non-overlapping groups and recursively partitions these clusters, forming a hierarchical structure.
 The index from the root to the leaf in this tree-like structure represents each tool, similarly to Brown clustering techniques. \item \textbf{Semantic}: In this approach, each tool is mapped to its name, using the semantic content of the tool names to guide the LLM.
 The tool’s name provides a meaningful representation directly related to its function. \end{itemize}

 \intextsep{0pt}

 The implementation details are described in \appref{sec:tool_indexing}.

 First, we conducted an analysis of the number of subtokens required to represent each tool for the different methods, as shown in \figref{fig:token_length}.
+Atomic indexing ensures each tool to be a single token, while numeric indexing encodes tools into N tokens for tools numbered in $(10^{N-1}, 10^N]$.
+In contrast, both semantic indexing and hierarchical indexing produce a variable number of subtokens, with semantic indexing having more outliers with significantly longer sequences.
 The figure highlights the superiority of atomic indexing, where each tool is represented by a single token, whereas other methods require multiple tokens.
 This efficiency allows ToolGen to reduce the number of generation tokens and inference time in both the retrieval and agent scenarios.

 Next, we examined the effectiveness of different indexing methods.
 As shown in Table~\ref{tab:retrieval_indexing}, semantic indexing demonstrates the best retrieval performance across various metrics and scenarios, while atomic indexing closely follows in many cases.
 We attribute this to the fact that semantic indexing aligns better with the pretraining data of LLMs.
 However, this advantage diminishes as the training data and type increase.
 For example, in \secref{sec:end2end_indexing}, we show that atomic indexing achieves better end-to-end results.
-Taking all these factors into account, we choose atomic indexing for ToolGen tool virtualization.
+We also show that combining constrained beam search with semantic indexing will cause biased tool usage, which is detailed in Section~\ref{sec:semantic_bias}.